What is Breathwork?

 3. Regulating Breath Practices

 These are simple, in-the-moment techniques like box breathing or extended exhalation and are skills that everyone should learn.
 They help ground the nervous system, soothe activation, and bring you back into presence when things feel overwhelming.
-These practices are supportive for daily regulation, but they typically don’t create deep transformation on their own.
+Many Pranayama breathing techniques would also fall in this category.
+These practices are supportive for daily or in-the-moment regulation, but they typically don’t create lasting transformation on their own.

 Learn more about my offerings here and book a free 20-minute consultation call here.